 Mountain biking isn’t just for adrenaline freaks either – there really is something for everyone.
-We list some of the most popular local trails here:
+We list some of the most popular local trails here in a downloadable PDF

 T6 Tonteldoos – De Berg Ring Road:

 75 km in total, predominantly dirt road plus a portion of tar.
 Start in Dullstroom @ 2050m and head out on the Tonteldoos road climbing to 2150m, descend to Tonteldoos @ 1800m, pass Tonteldoos and continue round on the Rossenekal / Lydenburg / Stoffberg – tar rd climbing to 2256 m before turning right onto the De Berg – Nederhorst – dirt rd.
 At this point you are close to the highest point –De Berg – on the Steenkampsberg – the highest point in the old Transvaal Province @ 2331m and the highest tar road in South Africa @ 2256m (extremely good chance of snow in winter after cold fronts have hit).
 From here you ride along a stunning ridge @ 2200m with breathtaking views to your left and right before descending as you pass Veloren Valei (declared a Ramsa Site), down the pass, along the De Berg rd past magnificent farms with a final fast decent to the Lydenburg road.
 Turn right just before crossing the railway line and ride along next to the railway line on a jeep track.
 Route can be done either way.
 Not for the unfit!!
 See a map of the route here